Peanut Butter Cream Cheese Frosting

 Give it a good stir with a rubber spatula or an electric mixer to get rid of any air bubbles that may have formed.
 Once the buttercream is smooth again, it’s ready to use!

-Tips for Making Best Peanut Butter Cream Cheese Frosting:
+Tips for Making the Best Peanut Butter Cream Cheese Frosting:

 - Make sure the butter and cream cheese are at room temperature before making this frosting.

 - Use heavy cream or heavy whipping cream and not normal milk!
-You need the higher fat percentage for the frosting to have the right consistency.
+You need a higher fat percentage for the frosting to have the right consistency.

 - I usually make 1 batch of frosting to fill and frost a 7- or 8-inch cake.